Heritage Ginger Apples

 Place the lid on top of the jar and add the ring.
 Tighten the ring to fingertip tight and process in a boiling water bath canner for 10 minutes if at sea level.
 (Remember to adjust your processing time if higher than 1000 feet elevation.)

 Once your apples have completed the appropriate time in the boiling water bath canner, turn off the heat and allow them to cool for 5 minutes.
-Then, take them out and sit them on the counter for 12-24 hours to cool and completely seal.
+Then, take them out and sit them on a heat resistant surface for 24 hours to cool and completely seal.

 After they have sealed well, remove the rings and wash the threads and outside of the jars.